NameQuick names files by what's inside them.

 |---|---|---|

-| Core idea | AI + OCR read PDFs, images and Office docs, then write a name from the content. | Point at a messy folder, get lightweight organization, skip building a full rule system. |
+| Core idea | AI + on-device OCR read PDFs, images and Office docs, then write a name from the content. | AI sorts files into smart folders and deletes junk, running in the background. |

-| OCR for scans | OCR reads scanned PDFs and document images to pull dates, names and amounts. | Verify current OCR behaviour for scanned documents. |
+| OCR for scans | On-device OCR (Apple Vision) reads scanned PDFs, screenshots and photos to pull dates, names and amounts. | Sorts by file signals rather than reading a scan's text; content-based OCR renaming isn't its job. |

 Choose NameQuick when…